Alphabet Inc. (GOOGL) Shares Rise Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for Alphabet Inc. (GOOGL) is $129.21, which is $18.01 above the current market price.
-The public float for GOOGL is 5.92B, and currently, short sellers hold a 0.80% ratio of that floaft.
-The average trading volume of GOOGL on May 11, 2023 was 35.14M shares.
+The average price point forecasted by analysts for Alphabet Inc. (GOOGL) is $129.56, which is $12.64 above the current market price.
+The public float for GOOGL is 5.92B, and currently, short sellers hold a 0.80% ratio of that float.
+The average trading volume of GOOGL on May 15, 2023 was 36.06M shares.

 GOOGL’s Market Performance

-GOOGL’s stock has seen a 6.01% increase for the week, with a 6.07% rise in the past month and a 12.46% gain in the past quarter.
-The volatility ratio for the week is 2.67%, and the volatility levels for the past 30 days are at 2.40% for Alphabet Inc. The simple moving average for the past 20 days is 5.52% for GOOGL’s stock, with a 11.27% simple moving average for the past 200 days.
+GOOGL’s stock has seen a 11.31% increase for the week, with a 9.38% rise in the past month and a 24.26% gain in the past quarter.
+The volatility ratio for the week is 2.96%, and the volatility levels for the past 30 days are at 2.44% for Alphabet Inc. The simple moving average for the last 20 days is 10.12% for GOOGL stock, with a simple moving average of 16.91% for the last 200 days.

 Analysts’ Opinion of GOOGL